Stuck in DC, Biden team pitches rest of US on big virus aid

 "I’m not going to start my administration by breaking a promise to the American people,” he said.

-Based on his interactions, Richmond sees three elements of the package as the most popular: the direct payments; the $160 billion for widespread vaccinations — one of the only expenditures that also appears in the Republican proposal; and food and nutrition assistance for struggling Americans and the push to halve the child poverty rate through tax credits and other benefits.
+Based on his interactions, Richmond sees three elements of the package as the most popular: the direct payments, the $160 billion for widespread vaccinations — one of the only expenditures that also appears in the Republican proposal, food and nutrition assistance for struggling Americans, and the push to halve the child poverty rate through tax credits and other benefits.

 Republican Sen. Mitt Romney of Utah told KUTV in Salt Lake City that aid to state and local governments, a particular sticking point for Republicans, should be based on “actual need, as opposed to a simple blanket payment of billions of dollars, which in many cases would represent a windfall."